-Table 21 10 000C

-Table 21.10.080C Allowed Uses and Basic Development Standards

-Allowed oses and basic Development standards

-Parking Ratio

-Section Use Special Regulations

-parking into adjoining residential areas; and

-traffic movement to the arterial street system

-General Sales and Services

-6 Retail Sales 1,000 sq ft gfa (2.0, 3.5) A. Drive- through facilities confined within the

-garage of a multistory building of at least three

-stories shall be allowed when the drive-through

-lanes provide a queuing length adequate to

-serve peak demand without overflowing onto

-public sidewalks or streets, as determined by a

-Business and professional traffic engineer and is approved by

-Service the City.

-B. Shall not be materially detrimental in terms of

-noise, truck traffic, and other potential

-operational impacts with nearby multistory

-mixed-use/residential developments.
+Table 21.10.080C Allowed Uses and Basic Development Standards Section Use Parking Ratio Unit of Measure Minimum required, Maximum allowed Special Regulations parking into adjoining residential areas; and traffic movement to the arterial street system Genera Sales and Services 6 Retail Sales Business and Service 1,000 sq ft gfa (2.0, 3.5) A. Drive- through facilities confined within the garage of a multistory building of at least three stories shall be allowed when the drive-through lanes provide a queuing length adequate to serve peak demand without overflowing onto public sidewalks or streets, as determined by a professional traffic engineer and is approved by the City.
+B. Shall not be materially detrimental in terms of noise, truck traffic, and other potential operational impacts with nearby multistory mixed-use/residential developments.
 C. Parking standards for restaurant uses: